leonardehrenfried/blog/_posts/2012-10-11-updating-ubuntu-server-to-the-latest-beta-version-command-line-edition.md

 Ubuntu can pick up the latest development version with a

-{% highlight bash %}sudo do-release-upgrade -d # -d means development version{% endhighlight %}
+    sudo do-release-upgrade -d # -d means development version

 But that seems to not pick up any pre-release versions if it isn't configured correctly.
-You must change the file <code>/etc/update-manager/release-upgrades</code> and set
+You must change the file `/etc/update-manager/release-upgrades` and set
-{% highlight bash %}

     Prompt=normal
-{% endhighlight %}